-The Office of Study Abroad regularly consults the U.S. State Department's web site for travel advisories and maintains contacts with students abroad.
-No study abroad student will be permitted to travel to a location in which there is a travel advisory in effect.
+The Office of Study Abroad regularly consults the U.S. State Department for travel advisories and maintains contacts with students abroad.
+No study abroad student will be permitted to travel to a location where a travel advisory is in effect.

 All students traveling abroad must be covered by international insurance before leaving.
 The students will have access to approved medical facilities in the event of an emergency.
 Coverage is administered by HTH Worldwide.